MineDg2665/WorldPEClient/README.md

 >
 > 2️⃣ - The banner has been changed!
 >
-> 3️⃣ - SUPPORT FOR SKINS!!!
-(Fixed!)
+> 3️⃣ - BEAUTIFUL FONT!!! (only for Russian)
 >
-> 4️⃣ - THERE IS A COMPLETE (UPDATED AND CORRECTED) TRANSLATION OF ALL TEXTS AND OBJECTS!!!
+> 4️⃣ - BACKGROUND MUSIC ADDED TO THE GAME!!!
 >
-> 5️⃣ - CUSTOM BEER 🍺 AND RICE 🍚!!!
+> 5️⃣ - OWN APK PACKAGE `net.minedg.worldpeclient0131`!!!
 >
-> 6️⃣ - MinecraftPETv4!!!
+> 6️⃣ - EDITED SPLASHES!
->
-> 7️⃣ - OWN APK PACKAGE `net.minedg.worldpeclient`!!!

 **So, download the client!!**